adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/05-migrations.md

 ### Using Schema Migrations
 Schema migrations addresses the above issues and offers a robust API for evolving and tracking database changes.
 There are many tools available for schema migrations ranging from framework agnostic tools like [flywaydb](https://flywaydb.org/) to framework specific tooling offered by Rails, Laravel and so on.

 Similarly, AdonisJS also has its own migrations system.
-You can create/modify database by writing Javascript.
+You can create/modify database by just writing Javascript.

 ## Creating Your First Migration
 Let's begin by executing the following ace command to create a new migration file.

 [note]
-Make sure that the development server is running by running `node ace serve --watch`.
+AdonisJS uses the compiled Javascript code for running migrations.
+So make sure, that you are compiling your project in a separate terminal window using `node ace serve --watch` command.
 [/note]

 ```sh